So you are heading to Bologna? Of course, you want to know all the cool and fun things to do in Bologna! You have come just to the right place.

 There is a big variety that even locals love to come over.
 The crowd joining is local students, Erasmus students, travelers, and young locals.

-Keep an eye on the WE_Bologna website here to check on their regular events.
+Keep an eye on the Combo Bologna website to check on their regular events.
+You can find the link to their website in our full guide to Combo Bologna Hostel.

 23. OZ – biggest indoor extreme sport